chriswood/ket2/README.md

 probably better add tests, even though it is "just" a website :) move anonymous check to decorator ro something
 Have homepage display list of who is logged in

-Revisit "logged in as" thing
+X - Revisit "logged in as" thing
 X- add admin section with view/edit users function
 X - write bash script to rsync with server and touch wsgi file X- implement posts